-Our team here at Runkeeper HQ was on a mission to improve trips afflicted by poor GPS, and wanted to give the user more control over the accuracy of their runs.
-With versions 7.10 on Android and 7.13 on iOS, our team introduces you to the wizardry that is The Fix It Button.
+Our team here at Runkeeper was on a mission to improve trips afflicted by poor GPS.
+We wanted to give the user more control over the accuracy of their runs!

-The Fix It Button essentially uses some secret sauce ingredients that allow the app to smooth out poor GPS points, so that a much more accurate trip can be recalculated when bad GPS rears its ugly head.
+The Fix It Button essentially uses some secret sauce ingredients that enables the App to smooth out poor GPS points, so that a much more accurate trip can be recalculated when bad GPS rears its ugly head.

 To take advantage of the Fix It Button's super powers, just do the following after saving a run:

 - Tap into the Map of your trip

 - Press Fix GPS in the top right-hand corner

 *Note: This feature is only applicable to activities tracked on your phone with Runkeeper.
 It cannot be used for Apple Watch standalone activities or activities synced from third-party apps.

 - Pressing the Fix It Button will return a recalculated trip that should be more accurate

 - After reviewing the Map and corresponding stats– tap Yes, Update GPS if everything looks correct